apache/flink/docs/content/docs/connectors/table/formats/protobuf.md

       <td style="word-wrap: break-word;">false</td>
       <td>Boolean</td>
       <td>
-          The option only works if then generated class's version is proto2.
-If the config is set to true, the format will read empty values as default values defined in proto file.
+          This option only works if the generated class's version is proto2.
+If this value is set to true, the format will read empty values as the default values defined in the proto file.
-          If the config is set to false, the format will generate null value if the data point does not exist in binary protobuf message.
+          If the value is set to false, the format will generate null values if the data element does not exist in the binary protobuf message.
-          If proto syntax is proto3, this value will be set true forcibly because proto3's standard is to use default values.
+          If the proto syntax is proto3, this value will forcibly be set to true, because proto3's standard is to use default values.
       </td>
     </tr>
     <tr>